 However given the findings of the EIA investigations which indicate there are no significant differences associated with the potential environmental impacts of all three sites and that there are no fatal flaws related to the proposed development at all three sites, all three identified alternatives can thus be considered with application of effective mitigation measures.
-Therefore based on the specialist findings for the 3 sites (Site 5a, b and c), it is a recommendation of this EIR that Site 5a or Site 5b (including the 20 hectare portion around it) be authorised for the location of the proposed development.
+Therefore based on the specialist findings for the 3 sites (Site 5a, b and c), it is a recommendation of this EIR that Site 5b (including the 20 hectare portion around it) be authorised for the location of the proposed development.
+Please refer to Figure 6.2 below.